strayiker/smart-home-media-assistant-telegram-bot/README.md

 ## Disclaimer

-This bot started as a personal hobby project, so it might have some bugs or not work perfectly.
+This bot is created for a personal usage, so it might have some bugs or not work perfectly.
 However, I hope you find it useful.
 If you have any improvements or want to add support for other torrent trackers, feel free to submit a pull request.

-If you find this project helpful, a star would be greatly appreciated!
+If you find this bot helpful, a star would be greatly appreciated!

 ## Before You Get Started